Tennessee soccer coach is charged with child rape after restaurant workers find photos on his phone

 FRANKLIN, Tenn.
-(AP) — A Tennessee soccer coach is accused of drugging and raping at least 10 boys after photos and videos of the children were discovered on his cellphone, police said.
+(AP) — A Tennessee soccer coach is accused of drugging and raping at least 10 boys after photos and videos of the children were discovered on his cell phone, police said.

-Police were contacted by a local restaurant after staff found a cellphone left behind by a customer.
+Police were contacted by a local restaurant on June 22 after staff found a cell phone left behind by a customer.
 Workers looked through it to try to determine the owner and found “unconscionable videos and pictures of children,” according to a news release Sunday from the Franklin Police Department.

-Camilo Hurtado Campos was arrested on June 23 and charged with rape of a child and sexual exploitation of a minor.
+Camilo Hurtado Campos was arrested the following day and charged with rape of a child and sexual exploitation of a minor.
 Detectives have since found hundreds of videos and pictures on the phone; they say Campos recorded himself raping unconscious boys between approximately 9 and 17 years old.

 Police have identified two of the victims and are working to identify the others.
 Because the children in the videos were unconscious, they might not realize they are victims, police said.